How To Store Breast Milk

 - If you don’t think you will use freshly expressed breast milk within 4 days, freeze it right away.
 This will help to protect the quality of breast milk.

-- Freeze breast milk in small amounts of 2 to 4 ounces (or the amount that will be offered at one feeding) to avoid wasting breast milk that might not be finished.
+- Freeze breast milk in small numbers of 2 to 4 ounces (or the number that will be offered at one feeding) to avoid wasting breast milk that might not be finished.

 - When freezing breast milk, leave about an inch of space at the top of the container because breast milk expands as it freezes.